ginosettecasi/iam-access-reviewer/README.md

 ✅ Compliance Status: PCI DSS ✅ | ISO 27001 ❌ (MFA Policy Violation)
 ```

-## Why This Project is Relevant for Visa

-Visa requires **senior IAM security engineers** with expertise in **identity governance, access control enforcement, and security automation**.
-This project directly aligns with Visa’s security needs, showcasing:

-- **Proficiency in IAM security auditing, compliance monitoring, and access governance.**
-- **Hands-on experience in AWS IAM security and ForgeRock authentication integration.**
-- **Ability to build scalable, automated IAM compliance solutions using CI/CD.**
-- **Expertise in mitigating identity-based security risks through automation.**

 This project **demonstrates real-world security automation skills**, making it a valuable addition to an **enterprise IAM security framework**.

 ## GitHub Repository